MSantoso52/WebScraping_Jupyterlab_Selenium/README.md

 # WebScraping_Jupyterlab_Selenium
 # *Overview*
+Project repo to demonstrate data extraction from web through web scrapping process, using selenium library & jupyter notebook editor.
+The project about how to set up system & step-by-step to scrapping data from web, save into pandas data frame then save as CSV file.
 # *Prerequisites*
 To follow along this learnig need to make below requirements available on system:
 - python3 installed